 The remainder of the 12-hour concentration requirement (between 4 and 9 credit hours) must consist of course work in transactionally oriented business law courses, negotiations skills courses or appropriate seminars.
 One course that integrates transactional drafting skills will serve as the Capstone.
 Courses which fulfill this requirement include, but are not limited to:

-- Advanced Commercial Business Transactions*
+- Advanced Commercial and Business Transactions Practice*